Barney Oldfield's Race for a Life

+Barney Oldfield's Race for a Life is a 1913 American silent comedy short film, directed and produced by Mack Sennett.
+It stars Sennett, Mabel Normand, Ford Sterling, The Keystone Cops and Barney Oldfield as himself, in his film debut.
+It was distributed by the Keystone Film Company, and released in the United States on June 3, 1913.
+The film is preserved and was released as part of a DVD box set, titled Slapstick Encyclopedia, and is frequently featured in silent film festivals.

-Barney Oldfield's Race for a Life is a 1913 silent comedy short, directed and produced by Mack Sennett and starring Sennett, Mabel Normand, and Barney Oldfield as himself.
-It is considered one of the earliest to include the plot of a villain tying a young damsel to the tracks of an oncoming locomotive; a holdover from the Gaslight era of Victorian stage melodrama.
+The film is notable for being one of the earliest films to include the plot of a villain tying a young damsel to the tracks of an oncoming locomotive; a holdover from the Gaslight era of Victorian stage melodrama.
+It's also considered one of the first films to put a camera into a car to give the audience a driver's eye viewpoint.
+The famous film still of Normand tied to the railroad tracks has been part of a museum exhibit, and featured in books chronicling the history of notable silent films.

 Plot

 A lady, 'Mabel Sweet and Lovely' is courted by a gentleman, 'A Bashful Suitor'.
 He offers her a corsage which she accepts.
 They coyly share a kiss.
 After the Suitor leaves, the Villain appears and grabs the lady.
 She hits him and escapes.
 This angers the Villain and he vows to get his way.
 At the next opportunity, the Villain once again kidnaps the lady, this time with the help of two henchmen, and chains her to the railway tracks.

 The three villains travel by handcar to the station, where they assault two workers and steal a locomotive engine.
 The villains drive the train back towards the location of Mabel who is still tied to the tracks.

 The railyard worker alerts the Suitor about the situation, who then rushes to ask his friend, racecar driver, Barney Oldfield for help.

 The two friends jump in the automobile and race the speeding hijacked locomotive to rescue the damsel in distress.
 Mabel is dramatically saved at the last moment and is carried away to safety.
-The foiled villain kills his accomplice and shoots five Keystone cops arriving by handcar to arrest him.
+The foiled villain kills his accomplice and shoots five Keystone Cops arriving by handcar to arrest him.
 Finally he turns the gun on himself but upon discovering the bullet chamber empty, he drops dead in a rage.